debraysimon/tpxle-doc/docs/D-Reference/DocLibrary_R/README.md

-# Documentation library
+# Abeeway trackers and location services documentation

-Access the ThingPark Location documentation resources.
+This page lists all the documentation available for Abeeway trackers, Abeeway Device Manager and the ThingPark X Location Engine.

 ## Suggested journey through the documentation
 The complete documentation listed below can be a bit overwhelming.
 We recommend to read the documentation in the following order: